Welcome to Kahla. Kahla is a cross-platform business messaging app. Kahla also achieved one target to use one copy of code and target all platforms.

 Try it here: web.kahla.app

-Kahla currently targets Windows, Linux, macOS, Android, iOS, and Windows Mobile.
+Kahla currently targets Windows, Linux, macOS, Android, and iOS.

 For more document about Kahla project and Kahla API, please view document here.